 Port Richmond did not have the means or resources to afford even their Christmas sweets.
 Those families would show up at the doorstep as we closed 11 p.m. inquiring for any leftovers or “day olds.”
 Of course, there

 were none, only what we kept for our own enjoyment, for friends and family.
 Somehow, my mother would find something she could call a leftover or day-old pastry, and for a quarter, provide enough for some of those

 families.
 I didn’t make much of this, until her passing at age 81, having outlived my father, and almost all of her friends.
 At her funeral, a woman came to me, shook my hand, and said “I want you to know your

-Christmas Day, positioned well into the mid-Atlantic frigid season, was not infrequently blessed with a hellacious snowstorm.
+Christmas Day, positioned well into the mid-Atlantic frigid season, was not infrequently accompanied by a hellacious snowstorm.
 Even today, I remember well the white

-Churches in the inner city were huge monolithic structures, supported by the extraordinary numbers of Catholic immigrants and their descendants, who without exception, loyally participated and supported
+Churches in the inner city were wonderfully huge monolithic structures, all supported by the extraordinary numbers of Catholic immigrants and their descendants who without exception, loyally participated and supported

 their parishes.
 Within a mile of our home, there was Nativity (the Irish parish), our Lady help a Christian (the German parish), and St. Adalbert’s (the Polish parish).
 A bit further was St. Ann’s (the Italian